Skip to main content

 File Online

-If you want to extend your stay in the United States, you must file a request with U.S. Citizenship and Immigration Services (USCIS) on the Form I-539, Application to Extend/Change Nonimmigrant Status before your authorized stay expires.
+A request for an extension of stay (EOS) is generally filed on a Petition for a Nonimmigrant Worker (Form I-129) or Application to Extend/Change Nonimmigrant Status (Form I-539), depending upon the nonimmigrant classification the petitioner or applicant seeks to extend.
+The instructions for Form I-539 and Form I-129 provide detailed information regarding who may file each form.
+Supplemental Information for Application to Extend/Change Nonimmigrant Status (Form I-539A) or Petition for a CNMI-Only Nonimmigrant Transitional Worker (Form I-129CW) may also be filed, where applicable.
 If you remain in the United States longer than authorized, you may be barred from returning and/or you may be removed (deported) from the United States.
 Check the date in the lower right-hand corner of your Form I-94, Arrival-Departure Record, to determine the date your authorized stay expires.
 We recommend that you apply to extend your stay at least 45 days before your authorized stay expires.

 You may apply to extend your stay if: